ashwithamary/ashwithamary/README.md

 [![Email](https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:maryashwithagopu@gmail.com)

 ## 🚀 About Me
-I am Mary Ashwitha Gopu, a recent graduate with a Master's degree in Computer Science from George Mason University, where I maintained a perfect 4.0 GPA throughout my studies.
+I am Mary Ashwitha Gopu, a recent graduate with a Master's degree in Computer Science from George Mason University.

 🎓 During my graduate studies, I served as a Graduate Teaching Assistant at GMU and completed a successful internship as a Software Engineer at Verint Systems.